Picture hiking

 What makes DECATHLON unique is its ability to control its entire activity chain.
 We are a sports goods distributor and designer.
 Our teams subsequently work in design, close to manufacturing areas, in warehouses, on logistics flows all the way to DECATHLON stores.
 This particularity enables us, at each stage, to reduce costs to make our products accessible to the largest number of people.

-Our NH100 backpack is today sold at 3 euros: we innovated by making it with just one seam, reducing this product's costs.
-One seam means just one manufacturing step, less fabric, and subsequently lower production and transport costs passed on to our customers through the purchase price..
+For example, we innovated by making it with just one seam, reducing a product's costs.
+One seam means just one manufacturing step, less fabric, and subsequently lower production and transport costs passed on to our customers through the purchase price.

 To find out more about sustainable development at DECATHLON